EsoCloudKing/PROJECT-01/README.md

 The **Azure monitor** will collect diagnostics, from diagnostics enabled Azure bastion, Azure firewall and App-Gateway to monitor health and performance of this resources.

+## Conclusion

+Implementing a Secure Hub-and-Spoke Virtual Network Architecture Design for Cloud and On-Premises Environment has equipped me with advanced skills in network security, cloud architecture, and hybrid connectivity.
+This project demonstrates my ability to design secure, scalable, and efficient network solutions, showcasing my expertise in Azure networking, VPN configurations, and security best practices.
+My hands-on experience in creating a robust network infrastructure underscores my capabilities to ensure seamless integration and protection of cloud and on-premises resources, making me a valuable addition to any cybersecurity team.